 These principles separate us from other clubs.
 Olympiacos DC is a family.
 Together with the administration, staff, players and all the fans, we aim to provide world-class soccer at a grassroots level of the game.

-OLYMPIACOS DC PROFESSIONAL DEVELOPMENT TEAMS
+OLYMPIACOS DC PRO DEVELOPMENT / SEMI-PRO TEAMS

 - Our Men’s United Premier Soccer League (UPSL) (Semi-Professional) Premier Division Team are the defending UPSL DMV South Premier Division Champions in the Northeast Conference!
 The team earned a spot in the National Playoffs Round of 32.